mogonc34/ITSC3155051Group7Project/api/User_Manual.md

 	- [Uvicorn](https://uvicorn.org) (or other ASGI web server)

+With the above tools installed, and properly instantiated, you should seetart the project

 * To install fnm follow the [official fnm guide](https://github.com/Schniz/fnm#installation).
 If you prefer nvm, you can install it using the [official nvm guide](https://github.com/nvm-sh/nvm#installing-and-updating).

 * After installing either nvm or fnm, proceed to the `frontend` directory: